Rack Middleware as Your First Line of Defence: Blocking Bot Scanners Before They Hit Rails

 end

-The middleware returns 403 Forbidden immediately when any pattern matches — before CSRF tokens are checked, database connections are established, or any Rails code executes.
+The middleware returns a 404 immediately when any pattern matches — before routing, CSRF checks, database connections, or controller logic execute.

 Choosing the Right Layer

-Rack middleware is the sweet spot for bot blocking in Rails: it intercepts requests before routing, CSRF checks, or database queries execute — giving you Rails-native pattern matching with zero application overhead for rejected requests.
+Rack middleware is the sweet spot for bot blocking in Rails: it intercepts requests before routing, CSRF checks, or database queries — minimal overhead compared to letting scanner probes traverse the full stack.

-Nginx rules block traffic earlier but require deployment-specific configuration, regexp expertise, and web server reloads for changes.
-Controller filters run too late — requests have already consumed resources traversing the middleware stack and triggering CSRF exceptions.
-External WAFs (Cloudflare, AWS WAF) add latency, monthly costs, and complexity that's overkill for simple pattern matching against known bot signatures.
+Nginx rules block traffic even earlier (before Puma/Rack) and support PCRE regex matching with graceful reloads.
+For pure performance, Nginx is cheaper.
+But Rack middleware is more portable — it ships with your app code and deploys with your normal release process.
+Controller filters run too late — requests have already consumed resources through the full middleware stack.
+External WAFs (Cloudflare, AWS WAF) add latency, monthly costs, and complexity that's overkill for simple pattern matching.

-For maximum protection, use Rack middleware as your primary defence and layer Nginx rules or CDN firewall rules upstream for defence in depth.
+For maximum protection, layer both: Rack middleware as your primary defence, Nginx rules upstream for defence in depth.

 The Implementation: A Complete, Battle-Tested Middleware